|

 blast her way through the jungle.
 For her bravery and leadership she was

-inducted into the Order of the British Empire (OBE).
+inducted into the Order of the British Empire (O B E).
 She was also presented

 with a 300 year old Samurai sword by the Captain of the Japanese soldiers